imagej/imagej.github.io/_pages/plugins/tws/how-to-compare-classifiers.md

 #### Experiment type

-The user can choose between the following three diﬀerent types
+The user can choose between the following three different types

 -   **Cross-validation (default)** performs stratified cross-validation with the given number of folds.
 -   **Train/Test Percentage Split (data randomized)** splits a dataset according to the given percentage into a train and a test file (one cannot specify explicit training and test files in the Experimenter), after the order of the data has been randomized and stratified: